Far From the Madding Crowd

 It's a very British production, moving in stately fashion through beautifully photographed (by Nicholas Roeg) country scenery and in sensitive fashion through all the ins and outs of the complex relationships.
 This makes for a slower-moving film, at nearly three hours long, more than many modern audiences like, but it's a near-perfect rendition of Hardy's novel.

 Christie was a controversial choice for the female lead at the time and was criticized as being too sexy and too modern for the role.
 And it is true that at times her acting style (not to mention her hairstyle) seems more 1960s than early 1800s, and Schlesinger, who is said to have adored her, often has her shot in romantic soft focus that seems out of place for the rough farming locale.
 But Christie has a strong, lively and playful presence that makes us follow her every expression and makes plausible the attraction the stubborn and haughty Bathsheba had for the men she came in contact with.

 Stamp, who incidentally had been a former real-life lover of Christie's, is sensational as the steely-eyed soldier.
 His wooing of Bathsheba with swordplay in the rolling fields has become recognized as a classic scene of implied eroticism.
 But even more impressive is how this character, seen by most everyone (excepting Bathsheba) as a self-centred nasty piece of work, is eventually brought low and even partly into our sympathy by remorse over the loss of another woman he had truly loved but treated badly.

-Another of those who shines is Finch as the gentleman farmer who obsesses over Bathsheba, though I wish he had more screen time to really develop the character, leading up to that somewhat surprising action that changes the story's climax.
+Another of those who shines is Finch as the gentleman farmer who obsesses over Bathsheba.
+I wish he had more screen time to really develop the character, leading up to that somewhat surprising action that changes the story's climax.

-Through all the good times and disasters, both natural and human-made, we're at home there—inside a Hardy novel.
+Through all the good times and through all the disasters, both natural and human-made, we're at home there—inside a Hardy novel.